Women's cinema: Post-Soviet Era

 Valeriya Gai Germanika is one of the most well-known post-Soviet film directors.

 There are many new and important names in the strong Russian female tradition of filmmaking in the 21-century, and the number is constantly increasing.

 Svetlana Baskova gained nationwide notoriety for directing the exploitation shock-horror film The Green Elephant in 1999.
+She later directed the films Five Bottles of Vodka (2001) and For Marx (2012), which also starred Vladimir Epifantsev.

 Renata Litvinova, initially famous as an actress in Kira Muratova's films, honed her directorial skills in Goddess: How I fell in Love (2004) and The Last Tale of Rita.
 Her latest notable work is the 2021 feature The North Wind.
 Litvinova usually also stars in her films.

-One of the most popular modern Russian directors Anna Melikyan, is known as author of Sundance winner Mermaid (2007), and satiric romantic drama The Three (2020).
+One of the most popular modern Russian directors Anna Melikyan, is known as author of Sundance winner Mermaid (2007), blockbuster romantic comedy About Love and satiric romantic drama The Three (2020).

 Director Avdotya Smirnova, initially known as a screenwriter, is the author of the films Two Days (2011), Story of One Appointment (2018) and biopic series Vertinskiy (2021) about the famous Russian singer.

-Oksana Bychkova, is best known as director of the romantic drama Piter FM (2006).
+Oksana Bychkova, is best known as director of the romantic comedy-dramas Piter FM (2006) and Plus One (2008).

 Valeriya Gai Germanika, one of the most provocative names in the Russian film industry, initially only directed documentary films.
 She is well known for her Cannes Film Festival winning feature Everybody Dies but Me (2008).
 Her latest work, series Mutual Consent (2022) about a raped schoolteacher has been described by the authors as the first MeToo series from Russia.

 Diana Ringo, is director of the dystopia film Quarantine (2021) starring Anatoly Bely.
 Quarantine is a philosophical and experimental art-house film about a man who lives in a bunker for 20 years.
 Diana Ringo is the director, producer, screenwriter, and composer of the film's score.
 Besides directing, Diana Ringo is also a professional musician and composer.

 2021 film Gerda about a young striptease dancer by director Natalya Kudryashova premiered at the Locarno Film Festival where it received several awards.
 Kudryashova is also active as an actress.

 Natalya Merkulova is well-known for her films co-directed with her husband, Aleksey Chupov.
 Her films The Man Who Surprised Everyone (2018) and Captain Volkonogov Escaped (2021) have been screened at the Venice International Film Festival.

 Radda Novikova is a film and television director.
 She is one of the most prolific Russian television comedy directors of the 21st century.
 She has directed many popular TV series including Girls with Makarov (2022), Interns (2013), Two Fathers, Two Sons (2011).
+In 2025 she directed the feature film The Crazy Empress.